 "I like lunchtimes because you get to talk to your friends, play games and have fun!"

 We recognise that sometimes play times and lunch times can be challenging or intimidating for some children, and therefore we have a number of strategies to help children.
-Mrs Tugwell & Mrs Isherwood offer the “Heart room” where children can go and speak to an adult or simply have time to reflect and chill.
+Mrs Tugwell & Mrs Leeming offer the “Heart room” where children can go and speak to an adult or simply have time to reflect and chill.

 School Meal ordering

 Children are asked at the beginning of the day which meal they would like.
 The children are then issued with a coloured wrist band – Red – Meat, Blue – Vegetarian, Green – Grab and Go, White/yellow – jacket Potato.
-This system speeds up the service, caterers can see straight away which children have ordered.
+This system speeds up the service, caterers can see straight away what children have ordered.

 All meals are freshly prepared and cooked on site which is in line with Government Guidelines and Local Authority.